marcop135/bullframe.css/README.md

 <link type="text/css" rel="stylesheet" href="https://cdn.jsdelivr.net/gh/marcop135/bullframe.css/bullframe-classless.min.css">
 ```

-Drop che bullframe.css styles in your webpage, and the job is done.
+Drop the main CSS file in your webpage, and the job is done!
-Just semantic HTML and you get styles and cross-browser normalization.
+Just semantic HTML and you get nice styles and cross-browser normalization.<br>
 More info [on this CSS-tricks article](https://css-tricks.com/no-class-css-frameworks/).

 ## Dark mode